epfl-dojo/dojo-like-script/README.md

 # dojo-like-script

-A script to like all epfl-dojo repo
+A script to like all repo from a user or an organisation on GitHub.

 ## Usage

   1. Generate an [access token](https://github.com/settings/tokens)
   1. Export your GHTOKEN env var
   1. Run the script with `./run.sh` (the default org is [epfl-dojo](https://github.com/epfl-dojo))

 ## Script options
   - Display help: `./run.sh --help`